ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The ID\_CRED\_X field in question is the ID\_CRED\_I or ID\_CRED\_R field, when using the EDHOC forward or reverse message flow, respectively.
 * If the processed EAD item is EAD\_ACCESS\_TOKEN, then the authentication credential correlated with the EAD item is specified in the 'cnf' claim of the access token conveyed in the EAD item.
-* If the processed EAD item is EAD\_SESSION\_ID, then the authentication credential correlated with the EAD item is specified in the 'cnf' claim of an access token stored at the RS, which is associated with the authentication credential specified by ID\_CRED\_X and with the session identifier conveyed in the EAD item.
+* If the processed EAD item is EAD\_SESSION\_ID, then the authentication credential correlated with the EAD item is specified in the 'cnf' claim of an access token stored at the RS, which is associated with the authentication credential specified by ID\_CRED\_X and with the SESSION\_ID conveyed in the EAD item.

+RS MUST have successfully validated the access token before completing the EDHOC session.
+If completed successfully, then the EDHOC session is associated with both the access token and the pair (SESSION_ID, AUTH_CRED_C).
+If the EAD item used in the EDHOC session is EAD\_ACCESS\_TOKEN, then SESSION_ID is specified by the "session_id" field, within the EDHOC\_Information object specified by the "cnf" claim of the access token.

+Any previous EDHOC session associated with the same access token and with the same pair (SESSION_ID, AUTH_CRED_C) MUST be deleted.
+The OSCORE Security Context derived from that EDHOC session MUST also be deleted.

 Depending on the message flow used, the EDHOC messages will be carried either in CoAP POST requests or in CoAP 2.04 (Changed) responses, as detailed in {{Section A.2 of RFC9528}}.